bvberkum/htcache/main.rst

 The programs options are divided in three parts, the first group affects the proxy server, which is the default action.

-To manage the cached resources and their descriptors, additional query and maintenance options are provided.
+User/system settings are provided using GNU/POSIX Command Line options.
+These are roughly divided in three parts; the first group affects the proxy server, which is the default action.
+The other two query or process cached data, and are usefull for maintenance.
 Note that maintenance may need exclusive write access to the cache and descriptor backends, meaning don't run with active proxy.